Optimization-Inspired Learning with Architecture Augmentations and Control Mechanisms for Low-Level Vision: Applications

-\textbf{Blind Deblurring:} Blind deblurring includes estimating the blur kernel and recovering the sharp image from a blurred input.
-Here we demonstrate how to incorporate GDC into a kernel estimation process to nest the blind-deblurring process.
-We leverage the similar fidelity of non-blind deconvolution to model relations of image pairs in gradient domain, where $\mathbf{u}$, $\mathbf{y}$ denote gradients of solutions and corruptions in this application.
-The nonconvex hyper-Laplacian with $\ell_{0.8}$-norm, is proposed in~\cite{Zuo2013A} and used as one regularization, aiming to model the distribution at gradient domain better and preserve clear structures for this challenging task.
-We train the GM with noised images as inputs and the clear gradients (including the horizontal and vertical gradient) as labels.
-Then we just adopt most normally utilized frameworks (e.g., \cite{xu2010two,pan2014deblurring}) to estimate blur kernel $\mathbf{k}$ at $t$-th iteration $ \mathbf{k}^{t+1}=\arg\min_{\mathbf{k}\in\Delta}\frac{1}{2}\|\mathbf{u}^{t+1}\otimes\mathbf{k}-\mathbf{y}\|^2 + \mu\|\mathbf{k}\|^2, $ where $\Delta=\{\mathbf{k}|\mathbf{1}^T\mathbf{k}=1,[\mathbf{k}]_i\geq 0\}$ is corresponding to the complex constraint, $\mu$ is a parameter for accommodation and $\mathbf{u}^{t+1}$ is the output of $t$-th iteration.
-We also introduce the classical coarse-to-fine strategy~\cite{sun2013edge,pan2014deblurring} for kernel estimation.
-With the guide of PCM, iterative behaviors of blind deblurring can be guaranteed.
+\textbf{Blind Image Deblurring:} Blind image deblurring includes estimating the blur kernel and recovering the sharp image from a blurred input.
+Here we demonstrate how to incorporate GDC into a kernel estimation process to nest the blind image deblurring process.
+We leverage the similar fidelity of non-blind deblurring to model relations of image pairs in the gradient domain, where $\mathbf{u}$, $\mathbf{y}$ denote gradients of solutions and corruptions in this application.
+The nonconvex hyper-Laplacian with $\ell_{0.8}$-norm is used as one regularization, aiming to model the distribution at the gradient domain better and preserve clear structures for this challenging task.
+We train the GM with noised images as inputs and the clear gradients (including the horizontal and vertical gradients) as labels.
+Then we just adopt most normally utilized framework~\cite{pan2014deblurring} to estimate blur kernel $\mathbf{k}$ at $t$-th, \textit{i.e.,} $ \mathbf{k}^{t+1}=\arg\min_{\mathbf{k}\in\Delta}\frac{1}{2}\|\mathbf{u}^{t+1}\otimes\mathbf{k}-\mathbf{y}\|^2 + \mu\|\mathbf{k}\|^2, $ where $\Delta=\{\mathbf{k}|\mathbf{1}^T\mathbf{k}=1,[\mathbf{k}]_i\geq 0\}$ is corresponding to the complex constraint, $\mu$ is a weighting parameter and $\mathbf{u}^{t+1}$ is the output of $t$-th.
+We also introduce a classical coarse-to-fine strategy~\cite{sun2013edge,pan2014deblurring} for the kernel estimation.
+With the guidance of PCM, convergent propagation can be guaranteed.

-\textbf{Image Interpolation:} The main objective of image interpolation is to restore partially invisible measurements, which are corrupted by some masks, such as pixel missing and text.
-When using our paradigm to address this ill-posed tasks, the prominent difference with non-blind deconvolution is fidelity term, which can be formulated as $f(\mathbf{u})= \|\mathbf{u} \odot \mathbf{M} - {\mathbf{y}} \|^2$, where $\odot$ represents the pixel multiplication and $\mathbf{M}$ denotes occluded corrections.
+\textbf{Image Interpolation:} The main purpose of image interpolation is to partially restore invisible measurements, which are corrupted by some masks, such as pixel missing and text.
+When using our paradigm to address these ill-posed tasks, the prominent difference with non-blind deblurring is fidelity term, which can be formulated as $f(\mathbf{u})= \|\mathbf{u} \odot \mathbf{M} - {\mathbf{y}} \|^2$, where $\odot$ represents the pixel multiplication and $\mathbf{M}$ denotes occluded corrections.
 We also utilize hyper-Laplacian with $\ell_{0.8}$-norm as the regularization.